nicholaswilde/busy-flag/README.md

-# Simple server for Raspberry Pi with Pimoroni Unicorn hat
+# Simple server for Raspberry Pi with a Servo Motor

 * [Introduction](#Introduction)
 * [Installation](#Installation)